rachel-dotstudio/dsds-docs/src/content/docs/tokens/colors.md

 Color tokens help maintain consistent use of color throughout your app.
 The Dot Studio colour palette is bold and modern, with a focus on accessibility and readability.

 ## Base Tokens
-Base color tokens are referenced using the `--dsds--color-base-{role}-{name}` CSS custom property, where `{role}` is the name of the group of colours and `{name}` is the friendly name for that colour.
+Base color tokens are referenced using the `--dsds-color-base-{role}-{name}` CSS custom property, where `{role}` is the name of the group of colours and `{name}` is the friendly name for that colour.
 This allows you to search for a colour by its role or by its name.